 - 4.1.
-The first decision that the monitoring officer will make will be whether the allegation meets the qualifying criteria.
-The monitoring officer will consult an independent person about this decision. - 4.2.
+The first decision that the monitoring officer will make will be whether the allegation meets the qualifying criteria. - 4.2.
 An allegation will meet the qualifying criteria only if: - It is against one or more named members; - The subject member was in office at the time of the alleged conduct; - It does not concern conduct which has previously been the subject of another allegation which has already been disposed of; and - The complainant has supplied their name and contact details, except where the monitoring officer considers (after consulting an independent person) that the conduct complained of is of such gravity that it ought to be considered for investigation notwithstanding that the complainant has not supplied their name or contact details. - 4.3.
 If the monitoring officer decides that the allegation does not meet the qualifying criteria, they will inform the complainant in writing (if possible) and close the matter. - 4.4.
 If the monitoring officer decides that the allegation meets the qualifying criteria they will inform the subject member and any relevant parish council about the allegation and consider whether to refer it for investigation.